raffaeldutra/raffaeldutra.github.io/content/post/docker-introduction.md

 * Distribution container templates

 Docker until version 0.9 has been used LXC as default driver to communicate with API Kernel, but since them, it is been using libcontainer, a pure Go library which was developed to access the Kernel’s container APIs directly, without any other dependencies.

-Docker now is using libcontainer as I mentioned before.